 - Referencing guidelines for students, including advice of academic integrity (consider linking to the relevant resources on the Study Skills Moodle page and to the Academic Malpractice guidance in the Student Handbook)

-- Talis Resource list (You can use this to list your reading lists, journals and other resources.
+- ChiReadingList (Talis) (You can use this to list your reading lists, journals and other resources.
 Your subject librarian can support you with this)

 - Announcement activity, previously called the News Forum (This is essential for quickly contacting all students on the module)